DamolaAwesu/hc05_tiva_integration/README.md

 //TO DO
 1. Interface more sensors using SPI and/or I²C protocols
-2. Connect an LCD/TFT screen
-3. Introduce RTOS functionalities and OOP techniques
+2. Introduce RTOS functionalities and OOP techniques